mtasende/sql-for-data-analysis/README.md

 ## File Descriptions
 The files are organized by lesson.

-## How to interact with your project
+## How to interact with the project
 The sql statements, that are written in the ".sql" files, are supposed to be run in the internal environment of the "SQL for Data Analysis" course.
 You could also create a mock database, following the Entity Relationship Diagram (ERD) in "erd.png", and then run the SQL statements on it.

 ## Licensing, Authors, Acknowledgements, etc.
 Author: Miguel Tasende

 Thanks to Udacity for allowing knowledge to reach those who want it.